Posted by Karen McKim · November 25, 2018 10:31 PM

 And their work product is our election results.

-The WCCA statement, written and submitted by Dane County Clerk Scott McDonell, came in response to the Wisconsin Elections Commission’s September announcement that they were considering two election-security improvements:
+The WCCA statement came in response to the Wisconsin Elections Commission’s September announcement that they were considering two election-security measures.

 WCCA’s response was swift, naïve, and irresponsible.
 The county clerks didn’t want the Commission to require, or even encourage, the county clerks to perform genuine election audits.

-Perhaps sensing they are defending the losing side in a national trend (they are), the county clerks also described how they want election audits restricted:
+Perhaps sensing they are defending the losing side in a national trend (they are), the county clerks also described how they want to restrict this election safeguard: